davidfashbinder/final_project/Readme.md

 2. David Fashbinder (davidfashbinder)
 3. Austin Keeler (austink24)
 4. Christa Maraffi (cmaraffi)

-## Communication:
-Slack will be the primary communication tool for all project matters.
-We will meet after each Tuesday/Thursday class session for a minimum of 30 minutes (if class does not provide us meeting time), and have ad-hoc meetings as needed.

 ## Roles for Deliverable One:
 1. Square - David Fashbinder